Unfazed by dress slip, French skaters move into gold-medal showdown with Virtue and Moir

-Perhaps not surprisingly: More than a few television viewers probably thought to themselves, that sort of mishap doesn't happen every day in the prim and proper world of figure skating.
-But as the commentators gasped, rival skaters winced in sympathy, and social media lit up with hot takes, the gaffe managed to overshadow something else: the virtual dead heat that has emerged for the ice dance gold medal.
+More than a few television viewers probably thought to themselves, that sort of mishap doesn't happen every day in the prim and proper world of figure skating.
+But as the commentators gasped, rival skaters winced in sympathy and social media lit up with hot takes, the gaffe managed to overshadow something else: the virtual dead heat that has emerged for the ice dance gold medal.

 Heading into the long program on Tuesday, the French skaters are locked in a battle for gold with Canadian champions Tessa Virtue and Scott Moir that is too close to call.
-In spite of the dress slip, less than a point separates the two teams.
+In spite of the dress slip, fewer than two points separates the two teams.

 "It was my worst nightmare coming true at the Olympics," Papadakis said after the skate, in which a clasp holding up her green and gold costume broke, allowing the dress to slide down, momentarily exposing part of her chest to the television cameras.